64bitpandas/notes/content/cs186/11 Distributed Transactions.md

-# Distributed Transactions

-If
+## Introduction
+In some situations (like in datacenters), the computation needed for transactions gets to be too great for a single computer to handle.

+One solution for this is to build *wide*- connect a whole bunch of computers together, and have them all work on the same thing!
+However, this comes with its challenges.

+One such challenge is how we can still preserve ACID properties of transactions when each computer is working independently.
+What happens if one computer crashes?

+## Relevant Materials

-## 2 Phase Commit
+## Two Phase Commit
+Two Phase Commit (which has no relation to Two Phase Locking, except by name) is a method of establishing consensus between distributed nodes running the same transaction.
+The main idea is to guarantee that either all nodes complete successfully, or none will commit.

 ![Untitled](Distributed%20Transactions/Untitled.png)

 **Phase 1: voting**
 - Coordinator asks participants to vote by sending a PREPARE message to all participants.
 - Participants send VOTE YES or VOTE NO to coordinator.
 - Participants log and flush either a PREPARE or ABORT record to the log, keeping track of the coordinator ID.
 - After the coordinator receives a message from all participants, the coordinator logs and flushes either a COMMIT or ABORT record to log

 **Phase 2: results**
 - Coordinator tells participants to COMMIT or ABORT.
 - Participants log and flush COMMIT or ABORT to log.
 - Participants send ACK to coordinator.
 - Coordinator logs (but does not need to flush) an END record to the log, to remove it from the transaction table.

-All results must be unanimous in order to commit.
-Any one node that can’t commit should cause the entire transaction to abort.
+All results must be unanimous in order to COMMIT.
+Any one node that can’t commit should cause the entire transaction to ABORT.

 ### Recovery
 - If we have a COMMIT or ABORT log record, we know what to do.
 (The coordinator should send commit or abort messages periodically until all ACKs are received.)
 - If we have a PREPARE log record, but no commit/abort, then we’re at a participant node that should send a message to the coordinator inquiring about the status of the transaction.
 - If we have no prepare, commit, or abort, then something crashed.